Unclothing Modesty - A World of Sexual Immorality

 These are merely a few questions relating to immodesty that we might consider from a Biblical point of view... what saith the Lord?

 Let's look back at the definition of modesty and consider that it means keeping most of the body covered.
 It is then reasonable to discern that immodesty is the opposite... keeping too much of the body uncovered.
-The Bible will show us that short-shorts and skirts/dresses (cut above the knees and showing part of the thighs) are immodest.
-The Bible will show us that low-cut shirts (showing any portion of the breasts) and half shirts (showing any portion of the stomach) is immodest.
-The Bible will show us that skin-tight pants and shirts (that tightly outline the curves of the body) and similar type clothes, along with swimsuits, and many sports outfits, are all immodest.
+The Bible will show us that short shorts and skirts/dresses (cut above the knees and showing part of the thighs) are immodest.
+The Bible will show us that low-cut shirts (showing any portion of the breasts), half shirts (showing any portion of the stomach), and shirts that make a woman's breast appear to be ready to burst out of her shirt are all immodest.
+The Bible will show us that skin-tight pants and shirts (that tightly outline the curves of the body) and similar type clothes, along with swimsuits and many sports outfits, are all immodest.
 I know... how crazy does that sound to most people?
 It's not crazy at all to God.

 We will do well to remember it does not matter in the least what you or I consider immodest... what matters is what God considers immodest.
 "There is a way that seems right to a man, but its end is the way of death" (Proverbs 14:12).
 The only way we can know what God considers immodest is to study and evaluate the whole of His Word and use our good common senses in understanding the truth of His Word.
 After we know what His Word says on the matter, we have a choice to make.
 What saith the Lord?

-Now is not the time to stop your ears up!
+Now is not the time to stop up your ears!

 It was not until late in my life (not too long after I was baptized into Christ in 2004) that I first heard a preacher preach on immodesty, which opened my eyes and caused me to realize I needed to study this subject more.
-It has been a subject I have studied for several years now and finally decided to write about it.
-As stated earlier, God has a lot to say about it in His Word, and it requires a lot of study.
+It has been a subject I have studied for several years now, and I finally decided to write about it.
+As stated earlier, God has much to say about it in His Word, requiring a lot of study.